 Your most important metrics are your financial metrics.
 So if you are running a business, you better have a good accountant.
 Here are four tips to help you find one for your business.

-Like finding an attorney, the best way to find an accountant in Kansas City is to get a good referral.
+Like finding an attorney, the best way to find an accountant in Boulder or Kansas City is to get a good referral.
 Ask your other professional advisors for people they have worked with or check in with other entrepreneurs that work in your industry.
 This is by far the best way to find a high-quality accountant that provides the services you need to accomplish your goals.

 Accountants and CPAs offer a wide range of advice, from strictly bookkeeping, to taxation, forecasting, auditing, and more.